READ TIME – 4 MINUTES

 We don’t mean that as in brush your hair before an interview, although that would be a good idea!

-It can be disheartening and mentally draining when searching for a job, so make sure to take care of your psychical and mental wellbeing.
+It can be disheartening and mentally draining when searching for a job, which can sometimes lead to job rejection depression.
+Make sure to take care of your psychical and mental wellbeing.

 - Practice mindfulness.
-(Proven to help depression and anxiety)
+(Proven to help job rejection depression and anxiety)

 - Challenge negative thoughts.